ryanrichard19/ACMESports/Readme.md

 ### 5.3.
 Continuous Verification:
 - Embed these tests in the CI/CD pipeline to ensure stability across deployments.

+## 6. Security Considerations:

+### 6.1 Authentication & Authorization:

+- **Token-Based Authentication**: Utilize technologies like JWT (JSON Web Tokens) to securely transmit information between parties.
+- **OAuth**: Implement OAuth for token-based access, enabling third-party systems to interact without exposing user credentials.
+- **Role-Based Access Control (RBAC)**: Define roles within your system and grant permissions accordingly to ensure that users can only perform actions relevant to their roles.

+### 6.2 Data Protection:

+- **Encryption**: Use encryption both at rest (e.g., databases) and in transit (e.g., HTTPS).
+Consider using industry standards like AES for data encryption and TLS for data transmission.
+- **Sanitization**: Ensure that all input from users, especially those used in database queries, is sanitized to prevent SQL injections.

+### 6.3 API Security:

+- **Rate Limiting**: Implement rate limiting to prevent misuse of the API, which can lead to denial of service.
+- **CORS**: Configure Cross-Origin Resource Sharing (CORS) properly to restrict which domains can access your API.

+### 6.4 Monitoring & Anomaly Detection:

+- **Real-time Monitoring**: Set up monitoring to get instant alerts for any suspicious activities.
+- **Log Analysis**: Regularly analyze logs for any unusual access patterns or activities.

+### 6.5 Third-party Dependencies:

+- **Dependency Scanning**: Regularly scan project dependencies for vulnerabilities using tools like Snyk or Dependabot.

+### 6.6 Incident Response:

+- **Plan**: Have a well-defined incident response plan to handle potential security breaches.
+Regularly review and update the plan and conduct drills to ensure all stakeholders are aware of their roles in case of an incident.

 ## Project Implementation and Tooling